 Glass has a long history.
 Imagine the very first glass ever to be used in a building… how wonderful it must have been to be able to see well inside your home and enjoy the many benefits of light without the negative elements of the weather.

-Glass brought the miracle of sight for many people, when the first pair of optical lenses were ground from glass.
-Soon their scientific relatives the telescope and microscope were invented giving birth to modern science.
+Glass brought the miracle of sight for many people when the first pair of optical lenses were ground from glass.
+Soon their scientific relatives the telescope and the microscope were invented giving birth to modern science.

-Our thick multi-chamber Silhouette Pearl sheets have an R-value equal to a high performance low-e argon unit without the concerns about seal failure that accompany sloped glazing installations since the chambers allow the polycarbonate sheets to breathe.
-Silhouette Pearl’s special coating keeps out the heat but lets in just the right amount of soft sunlight.
+Our thick multi-chamber Opal ice sheets have an R-value equal to a high-performance Low-E argon unit without the concerns about seal failure that accompany sloped glazing installations since the chambers allow the polycarbonate sheets to breathe.
+Opal ice’s special coating keeps out the heat but lets in just the right amount of soft sunlight.
 Its high refractive index spreads the light evenly throughout your sunroom without the glare associated with glass ceilings.

 All of our polycarbonate multi-wall sheets block over 99% of the harmful UV (ultraviolet light) that fades drapes and furniture.

 Northlander™ Skyview is available with glass or polycarbonate glazing – but you can tell that we prefer polycarbonate.
 Space-age polycarbonate roof systems offer homeowners benefits that glass cannot, such as significantly less maintenance (chance of seal failure), pleasant lighting without the heat and glare, and greater protection from falling limbs or debris.